edHelper.com

 By Jennifer Kenny

 1 Some people enjoy art.
 Some people enjoy science.
 Some enjoy both!
-Some of these people find their talents in this area lead them to a very unique career in plastic surgery.
+Some of these people find their talents in these areas lead them to a very unique career in plastic surgery.
 In fact, a plastic surgeon is sometimes described as an artist who works with flesh.

 Paragraphs 4 to 8: